cacophony-wj/licentia_black/Common-Additions.md

 #### Hey there!

 Occasionally I get requests to make simple additions to the list, and even more occasionally I accept a small tip to do this on behalf of someone. _Wabbajack_ Terms of Use require me to make all such "work" publicly available to anyone who utilizes the app, so here you will find the below guides that I made for my most generous Users.
-If you have a handful of mods to add, why not stop by https://discord.gg/jolly-coop?
-I guarantee you'll spend more for a shitty almost-food meal at _Taco Bell._
+If you have a handful of mods to add, why not stop by https://discord.gg/jolly-coop and ask to make use of my services?
+I can't guarantee that I'll accept your request, but if I do, I can guarantee you would likely spend more for a shitty almost-food meal at _Taco Bell._

 ## ADDING SOFIA BACK